TheExploration/Krunker.io-hack/README.md

 ## Installation
 1. Install Tampermonkey
-2. Disable all userscripts (they will interfere with the loader)
+2. Disable all userscripts (they might interfere with the loader)
 3. Go to Tampermonkey Dashboard
 4. Click on settings
 5. **Change Config mode to Advanced**